chrisbodger/veincam2019/Administration/Project/CONOPS.md

 #### Audit 3
 * Achieve Milestone 3/4 with accompanying verification and validation

 Milestones are subject to change as the project evolves.
+Changes will be made to this document to reflect project's new objectives.

 ### Timelines
 An [indicative schedule](https://docs.google.com/spreadsheets/d/1nfNqFCF2ieP5CyVmqDSeZ3oXegxcCG4hojdd6fMcq9Y/edit?usp=sharing) has been drafted for the project.

 **REWRITE THIS**

 ### Work Breakdown Structure
 1. Requirements Analysis
    1.1.
 Review PoC